jonytipton/GeneBank/README.md

 Discussion:
 Over the course of 3 weeks, we had gotten together through text and in person to put together this project.
 It was divided so that all 5 of us could have something to do.
-Bridgette and Aubrey worked on BTree.java and BTreeNode.java; Jonathan worked on GeneBankSearch.java and GBFileConvert.java; Samantha worked on GeneBankCreateBTree.java;
+Bridgette and Aubrey worked on BTree.java and TreeObject.java; Jonathan worked on GeneBankSearch.java and GBFileConvert.java; Samantha worked on GeneBankCreateBTree.java;
 and Matt worked on debugging the different classes.